 Birthday cake.
 Pizza.
 Chocolate chip cookies.
 For people with celiac disease, a lifelong disorder of the digestive system, these foods aren't always the treats that most people think they are.
 Why?
 Because they usually contain a type of protein called gluten, which causes problems for people with celiac disease.

-People who have celiac (pronounced: see-lee-ak) disease have a disorder that makes their bodies react to gluten.
+People who have celiac (pronounced: SEE-lee-ak) disease have a disorder that makes their bodies react to gluten.
 When they eat gluten, an immune system reaction to the protein gradually damages the villi in the small intestine.
-When the villi are damaged, the body is unable to absorb the vitamins, minerals, and other nutrients it needs to stay healthy.
+When the villi are damaged, the body can't absorb the vitamins, minerals, and other nutrients it needs to stay healthy.
 People with celiac disease are therefore at risk of malnutrition and can develop anemia (a decreased number of red blood cells due to lack of iron) or osteoporosis (brittle bones from lack of calcium).

-The body's inability to absorb nutrients can also mean that young people with untreated celiac disease may not grow properly and may have weight loss and fatigue.
-In addition, people who have celiac disease may be prone to developing other diseases, such as thyroid disease, type 1 diabetes, and gastrointestinal cancer.
+The body's inability to absorb nutrients can mean that young people with untreated celiac disease may not grow properly and might lose weight and be very tired.
+They also might be prone to developing other diseases, such as thyroid disease, type 1 diabetes, and gastrointestinal cancer.